Automotive Single Touch Payroll Reporting

 What it means for Dealership Businesses

-It is a significant change for Dealership Businesses across the country: they must report through Single Touch Payroll under law from 1 July 2018.
+It is a significant change for Dealership Businesses across the country.
+Facilities with an employee head count of 20 or more will be required to align their standard business processes to comply with STPR from 1 July 2018, and for those smaller facilities – 1 October 2019.
 Facilities with an employee head count of 20 or more will be required to adopt and align reporting to their standard business processes.
 STPR will streamline the payroll process with the Australian Tax Office (ATO) as they will collect payroll data in real-time.
 A large portion of the Australian Automotive sector will be caught up by this change.
 BDO is helping clients understand the STPR implications, how to prepare for the change, and where to begin.

 BDO’s three steps to begin your STP transition

 - Have detailed conversations with your accounting software provider/s to confirm whether the current payroll processing arrangements will support the changes